vyshnovka/flappy-bird/README.md

-# One More Flappy Bird
+# Not So Flappy Bird

 It is one of a thousand clones of the legendary hyper-casual game implemented on Unity.